 I really would encourage everyone to express concerns about planned interface changes during backlog grooming.
 It is difficult to plan software development when the story changes after the branch is written.

-#14 Updated by Radhika Chippada over 4 years ago
+#14 Updated by Radhika Chippada about 5 years ago

 Notes regarding updates in branch 8286-fav-projects

 API side functional test: User UA creates project PA and shares it with user UB.
 User UB stars it.
 User UA deletes PA.
 Confirm: the deletion is successful; user UB's "star" link also gets deleted; user UA can see the log entry for the deletion of the "star" link.

 We currently cannot delete a group that has any associated objects such as sharing links etc. I would assume this is case when it has other objects such as sub projects, collections, pipelines etc (though I did not specifically verify).
 So, I think this test requirement is not in scope for this story.
 Supporting deleting of groups should be separate ticket that can be addressed as time permits.

 API side functional test: User UA creates project PA and shares it with user UB.
 User UB stars it.
 User UA unshares PA.
 Confirm: UB cannot see PA.
 Now, user UA re-shares PA with UB.
 Confirm: user UB still has a "star" link for PA.